 - Epidural (included in the cost of surgery)

-- General anesthesia $400 on request ( 300 if the epidural is not possible)
+- General anesthesia $400 on request (300 if the epidural is not possible)

-Other fees & surgeries:
+Other fees & surgeries that may apply:

 - Blood bank per unit ~ $375